npm/rfcs/accepted/0000-peer-overrides.md

     "standardx": "^5.0.0"
   },
   "peerDependenciesMeta": {
-    // the special `local` spec telling arborist to use the version present in
+    // the special `local` spec telling arborist to use the spec present in
     // (dev-)dependencies
     "ts-node": { "typescript": "local" },
     // a hard version override